steadylearner/docker-examples/README.md

 1. Code

-2. Make docker images with Dockerfile and codes from **1.**
+2. Make docker images with Dockerfile.

-3. Deploy them with docker-compose
+3. Deploy them with docker-compose.
+.
 4. Test end points with Curl or other test frameworks.

 5. Learn SDK for Docker, aws and others